African nations at the FIFA World Cup: 1978: Tunisia becomes the first African team to win at the World Cup

 26 African countries entered the qualification process for 1 spot at the 1978 FIFA World Cup.
 In comparison, 22 Asia/Oceania countries also competed for 1 spot, while 31 European countries competed for 8.5 spots.
-Les Aigles de Carthage (The Carthage Eagles) of Tunisia eventually qualified, along the way eliminating Morocco in the first ever penalty shootout in World Cup qualification history.
+Les Aigles de Carthage (The Carthage Eagles) of Tunisia eventually qualified, along the way eliminating Morocco in the first ever penalty shoot-out in World Cup qualification history.
 This was a major change for Tunisia, who had been eliminated by Morocco quite literally by chance on three previous occasions in the 1960s.

 Tunisia were placed in Group 2 with West Germany, Poland, and Mexico.
 After Zaire's fate in 1974, they were not expected to do well.
 They were 1–0 down to Mexico at half-time when their Tunisian coach Abdelmajid Chetali told them that they treated their opponents with too much respect and that they could still win the game if they tackled hard and imposed their belief and self-confidence.
 Buoyed by the pep talk, the North Africans scored three times in the second half to win 3–1 and become the first African team to win a match at the World Cup.
 They lost their next match to Poland 1–0, missing several chances, and held West Germany to a goalless draw.
 While this was not enough to progress to the next round, African football pride had been restored.